American Privacy Rights Act

 The American Privacy Rights Act (APRA) is a comprehensive data privacy law proposed in the United States.
 It would place limitations on the kinds of data companies can collect about their users, create processes for users to access or remove data about them, and allow users to opt out of having their data sold by data brokers.
-The bipartisan proposal was introduced in April 2024 by Senator Maria Cantwell (D-WA), and Representative Cathy McMorris Rodgers (R-WA).
+The bipartisan proposal was revealed in April 2024 by Senator Maria Cantwell (D-WA), and Representative Cathy McMorris Rodgers (R-WA) and introduced as H.R.
+8818 in June 2024.
 Cantwell is Chair of the Senate Committee on Commerce, Science, and Transportation and McMorris Rodgers is Chair of the House Committee on Energy and Commerce.
 If passed, it would supersede some state-based laws which have emerged in the absence of a comprehensive federal data privacy law.
-The bill underwent controversial revisions in June 2024, removing several consumer protections under pressure from House Republicans, including a section about civil rights.
-The changes led many privacy and civil society organizations to withdraw support, and the June 27, 2024, committee markup session was canceled amid signals from Republicans that they would kill the bill if it got out of committee.
+The bill underwent controversial revisions in June 2024, removing several consumer protections after pushback from House Republicans, including a section about civil rights.
+The changes led many privacy and civil society organizations to withdraw support, and the June 27, 2024, committee markup session was canceled amid signals from Republicans that they would block the bill if it got out of committee.
+The bill expired in January 2025, at the end of the 118th United States Congress, and the law has not been reintroduced as of March 2026.

 Background

 Data privacy in the United States

-The Constitution of the United States and the United States Bill of Rights do not explicitly include a right to privacy, no federal law takes a holistic approach to privacy legislation, and the US has no national data protection authority.
-It is the only G20 country without such a law.
-As a result, in most states and for most companies there are no limits to how they use, share, or sell their users' data and no requirements to notify users when or how they do so.
+The United States has no comprehensive federal data privacy statute and no national data protection authority, the only G20 country without such a law.
+As a result, in many states and for most companies there are few limits to how user data can be used, shared, or sold, and requirements to notify users when or how they do so are limited.

 The laws which have been passed focus on specific types of data or specific populations of data subjects.
 The Privacy Act of 1974, the Health Insurance Portability and Accountability Act (HIPAA) of 1996, and the Children's Online Privacy Protection Act (COPPA) of 1998, for example, regulate the use of data by federal agencies, how patients' health data is communicated, and aspects of collecting data about children.
 In the absence of a federal data privacy law, several states have passed laws like the 2008 Biometric Information Privacy Act in Illinois and the 2018 California Consumer Privacy Act (CCPA).
-As of 2021, only California, Colorado, and Virginia had enacted comprehensive data privacy legislation.
+As of 2025, nineteen states had enacted comprehensive data privacy legislation.
 Proponents of broad data privacy legislation argue that it provides a more effective and durable solution to the problems many narrower bills attempt to address through focus on specific companies like TikTok.